Microbrew:Mixing Ideas for Successful Teaching Strategies in Microbiology

 Assessment of the topics presented is NOT required, and presenters should use this time as an opportunity to field test the ideas and activities that they have developed on an audience of their peers.
 We do allow product placements such as using Social Media and software in Microbrew presentations as long as you are not a representative of the company.
 Microbrews are not a forum for sales-pitches and we prefer to highlight products other educators can readily adopt and are open access.

 To see samples of accepted abstracts, please visit 2015 Accepted Microbrews Abstracts.

 Microbrew Abstract Format

-Completed abstracts should be submitted by midnight PST on February 9, 2015 at the Microbrew Abstract Submission Site (closed).
+Completed abstracts should be submitted by midnight PST on February 29, 2016 at the Microbrew Abstract Submission Site (COMING SOON!).